 |Output:||3.5w x2||3.5w x2||3.5w x2||3.5w x2||10w||4.9w x2||5w x2 +25w|

 |Colour:||Blue or Black||Blue or White||Blue or Black||Blue or White||Blue||Blue||Blue|

 Customers often ask us if there is a Makita Radio with both DAB and Bluetooth.
 As of 2020, this is now the case.
 The DMR112 and DMR115 boast both popular features.

 All Makita radios boast IP64 rating.
 This basically means they are built to withstand construction site conditions, specifically dust and a bit of rain (the official line is ‘shower-proof’).

 If you’ve decided to go for a Makita radio, then your next decision is which model to choose.

+You may want to listen to your favourite DAB station, in which case the DMR109 is an excellent choice.
 If it’s your own tunes you want to listen to on the job site, the DMR106 and DMR108 feature Bluetooth connectivity.

 Meanwhile, as mentioned above the DMR112 and DMR115 give you the best of both worlds.